 The classroom activities help you eliminate hesitation and enhance your speaking and listening skills.

-The active cooperation in the class enables you to improve speaking, writing, and even thinking in the target language since everything happens spontaneously and naturally.
+Active cooperation in class enables you to improve your speaking, writing and even thinking skills in the target language since everything happens spontaneously and naturally.

 8. Language immersion is missing in E-learning

-Language immersion is a smart way that benefits students in different educational settings.
+Language immersion is a smart way to benefit students in different educational settings.

-Learning through smartphone applications or desktop software are impersonal compared to face-to-face online courses or attending regular classes in any institute.
+Learning through smartphone applications or desktop software is impersonal compared to face-to-face online courses or attending regular classes in any institute.

-Most apps do a fabulous job in solidifying vocabulary, but it isn’t useful in teaching you how to use the words and grammar in a real-life scenario.
+Most apps do a fabulous job solidifying vocabulary, but they aren’t useful in teaching you how to use the words and grammar in a real-life scenario.

-They don’t impart you with the most natural way to make sentences.
+They don’t impart to you the most natural way to make sentences.

 The insight about culture is essential to learning a language.

-To dive further, you also need to appreciate the culture and customs surrounding it.
+To dive further, you must also appreciate the culture and customs surrounding it.

-History, slangs, idioms, gestures, festivals, and how people speak colloquially are all part of this.
+History, slang, idioms, gestures, festivals, and how people speak colloquially are all part of this.

 Unless you have found a specific valuable resource on the internet, it’s unlikely to study these vital aspects of a foreign tongue online.